TonnyG95/BDM-Music-Recognition/README.md

-# BDM Music Recognition WebApp
+# BDM QC Buddy

-BDM Music Recognition is a web application that allows users to scan and identify songs using the [audd.io](https://audd.io/) API.
+BDM QC Buddy is a music recognition web application that allows users to scan and identify songs using the [audd.io](https://audd.io/) API.
 It is built with Django for the backend, Bootstrap for the frontend, and uses AWS S3 Bucket for file storage.
 The app is built with a focus on assisting businesses and professionals in the music industry.
 Please note that this application necessitates the use of certain APIs, for which paid subscriptions may be required.

 ![Screenshot_2](https://github.com/TonnyG95/BDM-Music-Recognition/assets/47572512/443f6e04-4a1a-4fe4-95b6-7416431967ce)